howdyai/botkit/packages/botbuilder-adapter-slack/readme.md

 });
 ```

+### Important URLs

+Your bot application will present several important URLs.
+You'll need to configure your Slack application profile with these urls.

+The messaging endpoint, which receives all events from Slack is: `https://YOURBOT/api/messages`

+The default "install" URL that triggers the oauth flow for multi-team installation is `https://YOURBOT/install`

+The oauth callback URL (or "redirect uri") that should be added to your Slack application profile is `https://YOURBOT/install/auth`

 ### Multi-team Support

 In the examples above, the `SlackAdapter` constructor received a single `botToken` parameters.
 This binds the adapter and all API calls it makes to a single Slack workspace.